wellaware/codetest-librarydesign-java/README.md

 # codetest-librarydesign-java
-A coding test to design a simple model in Java for a library of books
+A coding test to design a simple model in Java for a library of books.

 ## Background